izi-core/izi-core/README.rst

 * izi-core-datacash_ - Integration with the DataCash_ payment gateway

-* izi-core-paypal_ - Integration with PayPal.
+* izi-paypal_ - Integration with PayPal.
 This currently supports both `Express Checkout`_ and `PayFlow Pro`_.

 * izi-core-paymentexpress_ - Integration with the `Payment Express`_ payment